-In the criminal context every person has rights which include: the right to counsel, the right to be free from unreasonable search and seizure, the right to a speedy public trial by jury, the right to not testify against oneself, the right to cross examination, and the right to appeal.
+In the criminal context, every person has rights which include: the right to counsel, the right to be free from unreasonable search and seizure, the right to a speedy public trial by jury, the right not to testify against oneself, the right to cross-examination, and the right to appeal.
 Over the years, many of these rights have been reduced or qualified by the Courts.
-The law is complex, and persons charged with crimes need the best legal representation available to ensure that these and other rights are protected.
-Having handled hundreds of criminal cases, we bring years of criminal defense experience to ensure that our clients’ rights are protected.
+The law is complex, and persons charged with crimes need the best legal representation to protect these and other rights.
+Having handled hundreds of criminal cases, we bring years of criminal defense experience to protect our clients’ rights.

 DUI In Alabama

 To say that being arrested for driving under the influence (DUI) in Alabama is an unpleasant experience is putting it mildly.
 As a suspected drunk driver, you will be treated like a criminal.
 Along with being fingerprinted and searched, you may also be photographed and placed in a holding cell until your arraignment—and in some cases, you may even be required to post bail before being released.
 What’s more, if you are convicted of the charges against you, you will also face several harsh penalties under the state’s mandatory sentencing guidelines.